 “Beatrice reflects your priorities.
 Your dreams,” reads the website for the property, where apartments start on the 26th floor of the 53-story tower.
 “Breathtaking views through wall- to-wall windows provide a dramatic backdrop for every spacious residence, with ceiling heights of 9 feet to over 12 feet.”

 Marty McKenna, a spokesman for Chicago-based Equity Residential (EQR:US), said the company is in contract negotiations for the building and declined to comment further.
 Evan Stein, president of JD Carlisle, and Jules Demchick, the company’s chairman, didn’t return voice mail messages.

 Investor demand for apartment buildings in Manhattan has sent prices to record highs, reducing yields on the properties to the lowest in more than six years.
 The capitalization rate, a measure of investment return that declines as prices rise, averaged 4.4 percent for Manhattan multifamily buildings in first three months of the year, the lowest since the third quarter of 2005, according to New York-based data firm Real Capital Analytics Inc.

 At $280 million, the purchase of the Beatrice would be second-largest Manhattan apartment deal this year, according to Ben Thypin, director of market analysis at Real Capital.
-Only the $630 million acquisition of the five-building Columbus Square complex on the Upper West Side by UDR Inc. (UDR) and MetLife Inc. (MET) was bigger.
+Only the $630 million acquisition of the five-building Columbus Square complex on the Upper West Side by UDR Inc. (UDR:US) and MetLife Inc. (MET:US) was bigger.